JakeWharton/jakewharton.com/_posts/2019-03-26-the-economics-of-generated-code.md

 000483: 7468 2049 443a 2000|
 ```

 22KB of string data reduced to 33 bytes!
 Now it is worth noting that we spend an extra 7 bytes loading the second string and invoking `String.concat`, but since the string was always more than 32 bytes it's still a nice win.
-There's actually still room to de-duplicate the actual concatenation and exception throwing code so that it's only paid once per class instead of once per view, but I'll leave that for another post.
+There's still room to de-duplicate the actual concatenation and exception throwing code so that it's only paid once per class instead of once per view, but I'll leave that for another post.

 ---